 So no, I didn't need to learn Spanish in two weeks from scratch.
 That would have been a bit crazy.
 I already knew quite a few Spanish words and could coherently form Spanish phrases – though not always entirely correct ones.
 So what did I learn, and how?

 3. The how and what of my Spanish immersion course

 3.1.
 Determining your level and extracurricular activities

 Before I left for Seville, I had to take an online test to determine my Spanish reading abilities.
 A conversation test followed the first day of school before my classes started.
-I had a little chat with someone of the staff and to my surprise, she told me she noticed I had a lot of Spanish hidden away in the back of my head and that it wouldn’t be too hard to get it to the front again.
+I had a little chat with someone from the staff and to my surprise, she told me she noticed I had a lot of Spanish hidden away in the back of my head and that it wouldn't be too hard to get it to the front again.

 While the staff decided in which class to put all the new students, we got a tour of the school (it has a cantine, a rooftop terrace, and a pool!) and were told about the cultural program.